Tom and Keri Expert Teacher's Lesson Notes

 Each story page is a prop to be used in the classroom to support more play with English.
 Use the pupil’s page for a response activity.

-Re‑read the story and invite the pupils to point to each of the three story colours in the rainbow when they hear its name in the text.
+Re‑read the story and invite the pupils to point to the rain and the boots when they hear the words in the text.

-Invite the class to stand in a circle for an activity.
+Invite the class to sit in a circle.